-In Eastern Africa, El Niño events are usually associated with wetter and warmer conditions during the short rainy season of October-December that are likely to persist into spring 2015.
+In Eastern Africa, El Niño events are usually associated with wetter and warmer conditions during the short rainy season of October-December.
 Thus, it will be important to monitor rainfall and associated flooding and minimum temperatures given their impact on malaria outbreaks.
 The long rains of March-May are less likely to be impacted (Fig. 4), as they demonstrate weak correlation with SSTs in all ocean basins.
 It will be the short rains of October-December (Fig. 4) that will be primarily affected as they are more dependent on large-scale climate drivers like El Niño and positively correlate with SSTs in both the tropical Pacific and western Indian Oceans (Lyon, 2014).